-State Highway 2 closed after chemical truck crashes
+State Highway 2 reopens after chemical truck crash

-Traffic is at a standstill on State Highway 2 after a truck transporting chemicals crashed on the Wairoa Bridge.
+Wairoa Bridge has reopened after a truck transporting chemicals crashed on State Highway 2 this morning.

+NZTA said the crash scene was now fully cleared with traffic moving in both directions, although general congestion remained heavy around the area.

-A police spokeswoman said the crash happened just before 9am near the State Highway 2 and Te Puna Station Rd intersection.
+EARLIER: A police spokeswoman said the crash happened just before 9am near the State Highway 2 and Te Puna Station Rd intersection.

 She said the Wairoa Bridge was closed as a result.